9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 ### Thinking more about functors

-We\'ve made a few implicit assumptions about how functors ought to work.
+We've made a few implicit assumptions about how functors ought to work.
-It\'s helpful to make these explicit and to think of them as rules to follow, because this lets us treat functors as uniform, well-behaved objects.
-We have only two rules to remember, and they\'re simple.
+It's helpful to make these explicit and to think of them as rules to follow, because this lets us treat functors as uniform, well-behaved objects.
+We have only two rules to remember, and they're simple.

 Our first rule is that a functor must preserve *identity*.
 That is, applying `fmap id` to a value should give us back an identical value.